What is conversational AI?

 Where do you start?

-While creating an AI assistant is now an easy, straightforward task, it isn’t a once-and-done job.
-You’ll need to consistently manage and evolve its capabilities, so it’s always running at peak performance and in line with the most relevant tasks your customers need it to do for them right here and right now.
+Thankfully, creating an AI assistant is now an easy, straightforward task, but it isn’t a once-and-done job.
+You’ll need to consistently manage and evolve its capabilities, so it’s always running at peak performance and in line with the most relevant tasks your customers need it to do for them ― right here and right now.

 Decide on your strategy